I always wanted to work with titanium.

 Having some shop experience and an inexplicable affinity for all things titanium (lightweight camp stoves, cups, and sporks) - I deliberated mightily over whether I could afford enough titanium to craft a replacement spatula.

 I decided, at last, that I could.
 I could afford it.

 Except I wanted my replacement to be one single piece - an indivisible unit - so that it would never break.
 And that, friends, is precisely what I've done here.

-I've made the most perfect spatula you'll ever use: lightweight, functional, unbreakable - and as cool as the drink you're holding in your other hand.
+I've made a lightweight, functional, unbreakable tool - and it's as cool as the drink you're holding in your other hand.